goldnarms/IconWiki/Deployment.md

 Heroku toolbelt will then upload an existing key (or create a new one for you).

+### Setting up environment variables

+A few environment variables (e.g. MongooseDB connection string), must be set on the Heroku apps before they can run as expected.
+Envirotment variables are set by:

+- Navigate to you iCon project root folder
+- Execute `heroku config:add <variable name>=<variable value> --app <heroku app name>`

+You may list existing variables using `heroku config --app <heroku app name>`.

 ### Pushing from GitHub to Heroku

 Navigate to you iCon project root folder and deploy using the `git push` command: